 - Align food available at HHS and GSA facilities with the 2010 Dietary Guidelines for Americans

 - Inform customers about what they are eating and which choices are healthier and more sustainable

 - Increase sustainability of HHS and GSA operations and support sustainable agricultural practices

 The DNPA currently funds a variety of grantees through the Indiana Healthy Workplaces grant.
 Initiatives range across topic areas such as lactation support, nutritional guidelines, chronic disease education and management, physical activity promotion and smoking cessation.
-This grant opportunity is released every summer.
+This grant opportunity is typically released every summer.